Probabilistic Prediction Markets with Intermittent Contributions: Preliminaries

 In our setup, the weights $w_i$'s are non-negative and sum to one, to improve interpretability.
 In the general case, such constraints are not strictly necessary: weights could be negative and not sum to one.
+Generally, the weights $w_i$ can be determined through various approaches, including simple equal weighting ($w_i = 1/n$) as a robust baseline, allocations derived from historical accuracy (as for our case), or a wagering-based mechanism where weights are proportional to the sellers' wagers $m_i$ as a proxy for their self-assessed confidence \cite{Raja2024}.
 For a comprehensive overview of the state of the art with forecast combination, we refer the reader \cite{wang2022}.

-\subsection{Pay-off allocation}
+\subsection{Pay-off Allocation}

-A pay-off function is central to the design of a market mechanism as it distributes the generated utility among the market players (sellers) according to their performances.
-For this reason, it is critical to design a pay-off function that encourages market participation, whilst reflecting seller's contributions.
-The pay-off function is characterized by several economic properties that can be mathematically proven, such as budget balance, zero element, etc. Furthermore, the pay-off function can be divided into in-sample and out-of-sample pay-off allocation.
-The former is used to reward forecast consistency and informational value provided by the sellers in time, whilst the out-of-sample is used to reward good forecasts.
+A pay-off function serves as the cornerstone of any market mechanism designed for data sharing or forecast combination.
+Its primary objective is to distribute the generated utility among the market participants (e.g., forecasters) commensurate with their individual contributions.
+Carefully designing this function is critical to incentivize market participation, while ensuring that the mechanism remains economically viable and robust.
+To achieve this, pay-off allocations must satisfy a set of rigorous economic properties \cite{Raja2024, Pinson2022}, which are formally detailed and proven later in this paper (see \ref{proprieties}).

+Beyond these foundational properties, the pay-off function is structurally divided into \textit{in-sample} and \textit{out-of-sample} allocations.
+Given that we operate in an online setting without a distinct training phase, the in-sample reward is specifically designed to reward \textit{consistency} and the cumulative informational value provided by a participant over time.
+Conversely, the out-of-sample allocation is utilized to reward \textit{instantaneous performance} (or, genuine forecast quality).
+This component is strictly tied to the realization of future events, ensuring that rewards are allocated based on the actual accuracy of a forecast at the moment it is provided.

+By combining these two dimensions, the mechanism balances long-term reliability with immediate predictive excellence in a dynamic environment.
+In the following sections, we will demonstrate how these rewards are calculated using specific scoring rules to ensure that the prediction market operates efficiently and remains incentive-compatible for all participants.